Guide to housing supports for returning Irish emigrants

 Qualifying for social housing support

-If you can’t afford to pay for accommodation yourself, you may be able to get social housing support.
+If you cannot afford to pay for accommodation on your return, you may be able to get social housing support.
 Generally, this type of support is for people who have a long-term housing need.

-To qualify for social housing support you must be eligible for the support and you must be in need of the support.
+To get social housing support you must be eligible for and in need of the support.
 The local authority will only assess your need for social housing, if you have met the eligibility criteria.
+Your local authority will consider a number of things in the following order when assessing if you qualify for social housing support:

 - Your income: Your income must be under a certain amount to qualify for social housing support.
 Currently, this ranges from €25,000 to €35,000 depending on where you want to live.